pierre-rouleau/pel/doc/pel-manual.rst

 active, and initialization code that fixes a problem with Flyspell pop-up menu when Emacs runs in terminal (TTY) mode.

-One of the goal of this file is to avoid loading either Ispell or flyspell until they are actually required while providing a function that can configure these utilities: ``pel-spell-init``.
+One of the goal of this file is to avoid loading either Ispell or Flyspell until they are actually required while providing a function that can configure these utilities: ``pel-spell-init``.

-To configure Ispell and Flyspell without forcing early loading of the Ispell and flyspell libraries you can write something like the following inside your init file:
+To configure Ispell and Flyspell without forcing early loading of the Ispell and Flyspell libraries you can write something like the following inside your init file:

 .. code:: elisp